23rdSchemer/SANNG-Guile-Edition/README.md

 This program is a simple neural network module that I have implemented in the Scheme Programming Language.
 Currently it only supports backpropogated neural networks, however, with the macro operation "make-net/n" arbitrarily complex neural network structures can be created wihtout having to manually enter in every aspect of the configuration.

-Further, with the macro "ngo/4," the neuralnetwork can be trained with arbitrarily large datasets, which it normalizes, gradually stepping down the expected Mean Square Error to improve its ability to recognize patterns and feeding in a final input to the trained neural network which can be used to test the predictive capability of the net against future data.
+Further, with the function "ngo/4," the neuralnetwork can be trained with arbitrarily large datasets, which it normalizes, gradually stepping down the expected Mean Square Error to improve its ability to recognize patterns.
+It then feeds in a final input to the trained neural network which can be used to test the predictive capability of the net against future data.

-The "ngo/4" macro currently also does slight error checking to attempt to ensure that the neural network configuration will converge, a feature which will be improved in future versions.
+The "ngo/4" function currently also does slight error checking to attempt to ensure that the neural network configuration will converge, a feature which will be improved in future versions.
 However, even without the modifications since it is almost fully automated in the construction and training of neural networks, this module  could prove valuable in implementing in production software, where other manually constructed neural networks could be less viable.

+As of version 0.1, there are also two other functions () which can sepearte the functionality of ngo and allow for trained configurations of a neural network to be saved and later trained more or run through with an input.
+This will be extremely helpful to anyone attempting to train a neural network with data collected during the training of the net (e.g. in robotics).

 Additionaly, since this module was built with a heavy emphasis on modularity, it is a relatively simple thing to customize it to your specifications.
 For example, changing the error checking from MSE to RMS should involve the modification of just one function (the function that actually calculates the MSE).
-Also, since the ngo macro is separate from the functions that actually train the neural network, it is easy enough to ignore the automatic training features altogether and train your neural network manually.
+And finally, since the ngo function is separate from the functions that actually train the neural network, it is easy enough to ignore the automatic training features altogether and train your neural network manually.

+Please be sure to note: if you do decide to alter the program, there are four global variables at the bottom of the file, be aware that changing these may greatly alter the behavior of the module.

 Future Features